BowdoinOrient/bongo/readme.md

-###djangus
+###bongo
 #####(a.k.a.
 BONUS 3.0)
 ---
-djangus is the third version of the Bowdoin Orient Network Update System.
+bongo is the third version of the Bowdoin Orient Network Update System.
 It is based on Django, hence the weird name.

 ####setup:
 You'll need: